digimonkeys/Front-end-Developer-Interview-Questions/README.md

   - What happens when you call setState?
   - What’s the difference between an Element and a Component in React?
   - When would you use a Class Component over a Functional Component?
-  - What are refs in React and why are they important?
+* What are refs in React and why are they important?
+    Used to return a reference to an element.
+They are useful to manipulating the DOM tree and adding methods to components.
+They are  recommend as a last resort.

   - What are keys in React and why are they important?